brentd09/Documents/RegEx/RegularExpressions_Explained.md

 |T|h|e| |c|r|i|t|i|c|a|l|l|y| |c|o|n|c|e|r|n|e|d| |c|a|
 | | | | | | | | | | | | | | | |c|o|n|v| | | | | | | | |

-### conv from the pattern does not match conc from the string so regex backtracks
+### conv from the pattern does not match conc from the string so regex backs up
 ### to the letter o and starts the searching again from the start of the pattern